jhgg/Hammerspoon-Config/README.md

 I've opted against using the hydra.ext namespace, as I have written my own importer to take care of this.
 Ideally, everything should be erased, and re-loaded upon config reload.
 This is something hydra.ext doesn't really take care of in a way that I like.

-*NOTE*: This hydra config uses the latest features (some of which I contributed) to Hydra.
-If it does not work on the latest release of hydra, you'll need to compile the latest version of Hydra from git and run it yourself.
+**NOTE: This hydra config uses the latest features (some of which I contributed) to Hydra.
+If it does not work on the latest release of hydra, you'll need to compile the latest version of Hydra from git and run it yourself.**

 ### Important Files